 THE WALLS OF THE CASTLE were constructed from cross-cut oak.
 The carpenters finished the first floor wood in dark mahogany symbolizing a battle station.
 The second floor is finished in white oak, reflecting a celebration.

 THE GRAND HALL has a seating capacity of 250.
-It features magnificent tapestries and bronze chandeliers.
+It features magnificent bronze chandeliers.

 THE WINDSOR ROOM on the north side of the castle has a seating capacity of 125.
-The color scheme features neutral earth tones of sage, gold and sand and can be divided to accommodate parties from 25-125.
+The color scheme features neutral earth tones of walnut, gold and sand and can be divided to accommodate parties from 25-100.